These flaxseed pancakes are dairy free, egg free, and vegan friendly! They're soft, light, and fluffy. Perfect for breakfast or brunch!

 Instructions

-- In a separate bowl, whisk together flour, coconut sugar, baking powder, baking soda, and salt.
+- In a large mixing bowl, whisk together 2 cups flour, 2 tablespoons sugar, 1 tablespoon baking powder, ½ teaspoon baking soda, and ¼ teaspoon salt.

 - Pour the wet ingredients into the bowl with the dry ingredients and stir until just combined.
 Let sit for 5-10 minutes.